LDO-CERT/orochi/docs/Users-Guide.md

 ## Login

-The GUI is available on port 8000, so if you are running dockers locally: https://localhost
+The GUI is available through nginx, so if you are running dockers locally: https://localhost

 Use sign-up page to register your user and confirm email address through Mailpit platform.